ResetXPDR/MSFS2020_AutoFPS/README.md

 - As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
 Nonetheless, this utility is offered as is and no responsibility will be taken for unintended negative side effects.
 Use at your own risk!<br/><br/>

 I am a noob, or I don't care for all this technical jargon.
 What is the simplest way to use this app to make my MSFS experience better?
-- (v0.4.2) Simply start the app, preferably before you load your flight, pick what type of flight you are doing ie. either VFR (GA aircraft) or IFR (airliners), pick a realistic target FPS (or click on auto target FPS for the app to pick it for you), wait until any FPS settle timer has finished (20 seconds max), then go fly!
+- (v0.4.2) Simply start the app, preferably before you load your flight, leave Use Expert Settings unchecked, pick what type of flight you are doing via the radio buttons ie. either VFR (GA aircraft) or IFR (airliners), enter a realistic target FPS (or click on auto target FPS for the app to pick it for you), click back on MSFS and wait until any FPS settle timer has finished (20 seconds max), then go fly!

 Which app should I use?
 DynamicLOD_ResetEdition or MSFS2020_AutoFPS?:
 - Essentially both apps are intended to give you better overall performance but with different priorities to achieve it that result in a slightly different experience.
 They both allow a lower TLOD down low and on the ground, when your viewing distance reduced anyway so the visual impact is minimal, and a higher TLOD when at higher altitude and not in close proximity to complex scenery or traffic.
 They also adjust OLOD and Cloud Quality but TLOD is usually the most important determiner of performance at these two extremes.